ECCC-ASTD-MRD/gem/README.md

 ### Or for gnu

-Please note you cannot compile with Intel and then with GNU in the same shell Please also note that, for now,  you need to compile with RPN-SI libraries sources (see methods 2. and 3. above)
+Please note you cannot compile with Intel and then with GNU in the same shell
 ```
 . ./.eccc_setup_gnu
 ```